-In February 2016, the FASB issued ASU No. 2016-02, "Leases," which amends existing guidance to require lessees to recognize assets and liabilities on the balance sheet for the rights and obligations created by long-term leases and to disclose additional quantitative and qualitative information about leasing arrangements.
-This was subsequently amended by ASU No. 2018-01, "Land Easement Practical Expedient for Transition to Topic 842," ASU No. 2018-10, "Codification Improvements to Topic 842, Leases," and ASU No. 2018-11, "Targeted Improvements" (collectively "ASC 842").
-ASC 842 establishes a ROU model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with an initial term longer than twelve months.
-Leases will be classified as finance or operating, with classification affecting the pattern and presentation of expense recognition in the income statement.
+In February 2016, the Financial Accounting Standards Board issued ASU 2016-02, Leases, which amends existing guidance to require lessees to recognize assets and liabilities on the balance sheet for the rights and obligations created by long-term leases and to disclose additional quantitative and qualitative information about leasing arrangements.
+This was subsequently amended by ASU 2018-01, Land Easement Practical Expedient for Transition to Topic 842, ASU 2018-10, Codification Improvements to Topic 842, Leases, and ASU 2018-11, Targeted Improvements (collectively ASC 842).
+ASC 842 established a ROU model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with an initial term longer than twelve months.
+Leases are classified as finance or operating under the new standard, with classification affecting the pattern and presentation of expense recognition in the income statement.

 The Company adopted ASC 842 as of January 1, 2019 using a modified retrospective transition approach for all leases existing at January 1, 2019, the date of the initial application.
-Consequently, financial information will not be updated and disclosures required under ASC 842 will not be provided for dates and periods before January 1, 2019.
+Consequently, financial information will not be updated, and disclosures required under ASC 842 will not be provided, for dates and periods before January 1, 2019.

 ASC 842 provides for a number of optional practical expedients in transition.
-The Company elected the practical expedients, which permit the Company to not reassess prior conclusions about lease identification, lease classification and initial direct costs under ASC 842.
+The Company elected the practical expedients, which permit the Company to not reassess prior conclusions about lease identification, lease classification, and initial direct costs under ASC 842.
 The Company did not elect the "use-of hindsight" practical expedient to determine the lease term or in assessing the likelihood that a lease purchase option will be exercised, allowing it to carry forward the lease term as determined prior to adoption of ASC 842.

-(12) Recently Adopted Accounting Pronouncements (Continued)
+Note 12 - Recent Accounting Pronouncements (continued)

 ASC 842 also provides practical expedients for an entity's ongoing accounting.
 The Company elected the short-term lease recognition exemption for all leases that qualify.
 A short-term lease is one with a term of 12 months or less, including any optional periods that are reasonably certain of exercise.
 For those leases that qualify, the exemption allows the Company to not recognize ROU assets or lease liabilities, including not recognizing ROU assets or lease liabilities for existing short-term leases at transition.
 Short-term lease costs are recognized as rent expense on a straight-line basis over the lease term consistent with the Company's prior accounting.
-The Company also elected the practical expedient to not separate lease and non-lease components for all current lease categories.
+The Company also elected the practical expedient to not separate lease and nonlease components for all current lease categories.